davidramiro/Marlin-Ai3M/README.md

 - Even better print quality by adding Linear Advance, S-Curve Acceleration and some tweaks on jerk and acceleration.
 - Thermal runaway protection: Reducing fire risk by detecting a faulty or misaligned thermistor.
 - Very loud stock stepper motor drivers, easily replaced by Watterott or FYSETC TMC2208.
 To do that, you'd usually have to flip the connectors on the board, this is not necessary using this firmware.
-- No need to slice and upload custom bed leveling tests, simply start one with a simple G26 command.
+- No need to slice and upload custom bed leveling tests, test it with a single GCode command
 - Easily start an auto PID tune or mesh bed leveling via the special menu (insert SD card, select special menu and press the round arrow)
 - Filament change feature enabled: Switch colors/material mid print with `M600` (instructions below)